Strawberry Prince: History

 Strawberry Prince was founded by Nanamori, the group's leader, on June 4, 2016.
-Nanamori had gained popularity on Nico Nico Douga by uploading song covers, and he contacted other popular users to form a group.
-The members use stage names and illustrated avatars to represent themselves, never revealing their real names and never showing their real faces except at live performances and meet-and-greets.
+Nanamori had gained popularity on Nico Nico Douga as an utaite, and he contacted other popular users to form a group.
+The members use stage names and illustrated avatars to represent themselves, never showing their real faces except at live performances and meet-and-greets.
 Nanamori thought that it was too dangerous to post his face on the internet when he first started posting videos, and he decided to keep the gimmick after forming the group.
 In addition to music, the members also upload talkshows, video game playthroughs, and humorous videos to their YouTube channel.

 While the group would upload their original music to their official YouTube channel for the first few years, Strawberry Prince's first commercial release would not be until 2019, with the release of the mini-album Strawberry Start in March 2019.
-Strawberry Start sold over 80,000 copies in its debut week, and achieved the second place spot on the Oricon weekly album ranking.
+Strawberry Start sold over 80,000 copies in its debut week and achieved the second place spot on the Oricon weekly album ranking.
 Four months later, they released their first full album, Strawberry Love!
 This time, the group would achieve the first place spot on the Oricon weekly album ranking, with the album selling 72,000 copies on its first day and over 107,000 copies in its first week.
 They would rank first again with their third full album, Strawberry Prince, which exceeded 230,000 sales in its first week and would also be the group's first album to receive a Platinum certification from the Recording Industry Association of Japan in November 2020.
 The second full album, Strawberry Next!, would also receive a Platinum certification in January 2021.
-The group's first extended play, Are You Ready?, released on August 1, 2022.
+The group's first extended play, Are You Ready?, was released on August 1, 2022.
 Following the pause in activities from Nanamori and Jel, the remaining four members would release Here We Go!! on December 21, 2022, which sold 165,000 copies in its first week and achieved the number one spot on the Oricon weekly album ranking.
+After Nanamori and Jel returned, the group released their first single album, Hajimari no Monogatari, on June 5, 2024.
+Hajimari no Monogatari sold 224,000 copies in its first week and ranked first on Oricon's weekly singles ranking, and became the group's first album to receive a Double Platinum certification.
+On January 8, 2025, the group released Strawberry Prince Forever, a greatest hits album.
+It debuted at first place on the Oricon weekly album ranking, selling 73,000 copies in its first week.